 Survey history of Indians of the United States and Canada from pre-Columbian societies through European conquest to the modern day.
-(L)
+(L) $\!\!\!\!\!\!$

-ETHN 11 Introduction to Ethnic Studies 3 units
+ETHN 11 Introduction to Ethnic Studies 3 units 54 lecture hours

-This course introduces the diverse institutional, cultural, and historical issues relating to the past and present life circumstances of Asian Americans, Mexican Americans, Black Americans, and Native Americans.
+This course introduces the diverse institutional, cultural, and historical issues relating to the past and present life circumstances of Asian Americans, Black Americans, Mexican Americans/Latinos, and Native Americans.
 Specifically, students will be introduced to information presented in upper division courses with ethnic studies content.
 (L)

-ETHN 15 Mexican-American History 3 units
+ETHN 15 Mexican-American History 3 units 54 lecture hours

-Not open for credit to students who have completed HIST 15 or LARAZ 15
+Not open for credit to students who have completed HIST 15 or LARAZ 15.

-Transferable to CSU/UC Historical development of Mexican Americans from Mexican origin, settlement in the United States, to the present time.
+Historical development of Mexican Americans from Mexican origin, settlement in the United States, to the present time.
 Emphasis is given to the pre-Columbian setting, the indigenous heritage, European conquest and legacy, distinctive colonial institutions, and the growth of independence movements in the United States and Mexico.
 Major political, social, economic, and cultural factors will be presented, focusing on the roles played by diverse peoples and cultures who share in the development of the United States and Mexico.
 Satisfies CSU Title 5, Section 40404, U.S. History, Constitution, and American Ideals requirement when ETHN 15/HIST 15 and POLSCI 1 are completed.
 (L)

-ETHN 21 Chicana/o and Latina/o Health 3 units Care Issues
+ETHN 21 Chicana/o and Latina/o Health 3 units

+Care Issues

+54 lecture hours